 The port operates 10 berths for dry bulk, 3 for liquid bulk, 6 container berths, 3 mechanised import berths, and 2 for SPM crude oil imports.

 The Mundra Port Coal Terminal (MPCT) is the largest coal import terminal in the world and can process over 40 million tons of coal annually.
 The port also handles 3 major pipelines- IOCL Panipat, the Bathinda refinery line, and the National Capital Region (NCR) line.
 There is on-site storage for agricultural goods, machinery, coal, and other industrial goods.

-There are dedicated facilities for handling products such as wheat bagging units, coal processing stations, 97 holding tanks for liquid cargo, and a steel handling yard.
+There are dedicated facilities for handling products, such as wheat bagging units, coal processing stations, 97 holding tanks for liquid cargo, and a steel handling yard.

-The major shipments passing through here include fertilizers, agricultural produce, liquid bulk, crude oil, chemicals, edible oil, coal, automobiles, project cargo and minerals.
+The major shipments passing through here include fertilisers, agricultural produce, liquid bulk, crude oil, chemicals, edible oil, coal, automobiles, project cargo and minerals.
 There are dedicated facilities for general cargo, such as 16 mobile harbour cranes, 7 grab ship unloaders, payloaders, excavators, conveyor belt systems etc. The container terminals have 9 dock lines, over 2 kilometres of the quay, 18 rail-mounted cranes, and 48 gantry cranes.

 3. Port of Chennai

 Gross cargo tonnage (2019-20): 51.8 million metric tons